amatsagu/tempest/about.md

 - Supports rich content such as **embeds**, **attachments**, and **interactive components**.

 ## Warning
-We'll try keeping all structs up to date but nobody can promose that.
+We'll try keeping all structs up to date but nobody can promise that.
 Be especially careful with `./permission.go` as discord commonly makes minor changes to permission names/positions.